-Riding distance is approximately 0-18 kilometers (0-11 mi.).
+Trekking or Riding distance is approximately 0-18 kilometers (0-11 mi.).

 Begin the day with yerba mate, a bitter tea sipped from a gourd through a metal straw.
 It is a traditional start to any Patagonia day and important social custom.
 After a hearty breakfast, the horses are saddled, the packhorses loaded with food and camping gear, and you begin your trek.
+There are several short creek crossings so don't forget those sandals or water shoes.

-The long valleys, lush temperate forests, and mountain peaks offer a wide variety of terrain in which to ride and it's not uncommon to see soaring condors.
+The long valleys, lush temperate forests, and mountain peaks offer a wide variety of terrain in which to trek and it's not uncommon to see soaring condors.
 The varied terrain means that you'll be able to experience everything from craggy mountain trails to long, sandy beaches, and always with a backdrop of the majestic mountain panorama.

-Tonight's destination is situated on the banks of the Cacho River at the beginning of another Patagonia Frontiers ranch.

-This tent camp is located just beyond the intersection of two large valleys facing each other across the Soler Valley floor.
-This is one of our favorite spots in the valley and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.
-There's contentment here in an evening fire, enjoying good company, and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.
+Tonight's destination is situated on the banks of the Cacho River.
+This tent camp is located just beyond the intersection of two expansive valleys facing each other across the Soler Valley floor.
+This is one of our favorite spots and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.
+There's contentment here in an evening fire while enjoying good company and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.

-Riding distance is approximately 12 kilometers (7 mi.).
+Trekking distance is approximately 12 kilometers (7 mi.).